 Notes: "Depth" indicates the port suitability measure.
-"Saiz" is the Saiz land rent proxy.
+"Saiz" is the Saiz land rent proxy defined in Saiz (2010).
 Each measure is interacted with an indicator for decades including and after 1970, and we also include the triple interaction term in the regression, which is the coefficient of interest.
-Standard errors clustered at the city level. p<0.01, p<0.05, p<0.1.
+Standard errors clustered at the city level. \\\ p<0.01, \\ p<0.05, \ p<0.1.